ankurk91/laravel-ses-webhooks/README.md

 ];
 ```

+It is recommended to set up a queue worker to precess the incoming webhooks.

 ### Prepare your AWS console for SES webhooks

 * Assuming that you have SES service up and running in your app already